Senzing/mapper-csv/README.md

 ### Loading into Senzing

+*Please be sure first add any new configurations to Senzing!
+This might include new data sources, entity types, features or attributes!.
+See the G2ConfigTool.py and readme on the /opt/senzing/g2/python subdirectory.*

 If you use the G2Loader program to load your data, from the /opt/senzing/g2/python directory ...

 ```console
 python3 G2Loader.py -f <path-to>/test_set1.json
 ```

-Please note you could also use the stream loader here ...
+Please note you could also use the stream loader here https://github.com/Senzing/stream-loader

 *In fact, a future update of this project will send the output directly to a rabbit mq so that yet another file of the data does not have to be created.
 Or you could modify this program yourself!*

 ### Mapping file structure

 Review the [mappings/test_set1.map](mappings/test_set1.map).
 The majority of it was built by the csv_analyzer.

-#### Input section
+### Input section
 The purpose of this section is to set the csv file delimiter and column headers.
 ```console
 "input": {